Petrochemical facility in the chemical industry, landscape format.

 • Do all chemicals have to be labeled?

-All chemicals that have been classified as hazardous must be labelled with chemical labels that contain all the prescribed information.
+Yes, all chemicals that have been classified as hazardous must be labelled with chemical labels that contain all the prescribed information.
 The labelling obligation results from the CLP Regulation (Regulation on Classification, Labelling and Packaging of Substances and Mixtures) and the GHS (Globally Harmonised System), which guarantee uniform labelling throughout Europe.

 The labelling obligation covers not only the product packaging (primary packaging), but also secondary packaging, such as outer cartons, and tertiary packaging, e.g. pallets or containers.